Chapter 1. Key Enterprise Architecture Concepts

 To yield optimized results, whether it be for an enterprise technology strategy, a particular set of capabilities, or a specific solution or application, having the right architecture standards, practices, and disciplines in place, along with the right talent in the right roles, is necessary.
 An effective enterprise architecture is what defines and manages those architecture practices in such a way as to overcome siloed decision making, chaos from technology sprawl, and technical debt from shortsighted decisions:

-• Effective enterprise architecture as an organization has a clear vision to create and clarify a shared destination state, a clear mission to enable great architecture decisions, and powers the productivity of all architecture functions and roles.
+Effective enterprise architecture provides a clear vision for an organization to create and clarify a shared destination state, a clear mission to enable great architecture decisions, and powers the productivity of all architecture functions and roles.

-• Enterprise architecture is what defines all the standards, processes, and tools necessary to build architecture across an organization.
+Enterprise architecture is what defines all the standards, processes, and tools necessary to perform architecture across an organization.

-• Architecture decisions are the key byproduct of an effective enterprise architecture practice.
+Architecture decisions and solutions are the key byproducts of an effective enterprise architecture practice.

 Now that you’ve seen why enterprise architecture is necessary, what it is, and what it drives, in the next chapter we’ll turn our attention to how you can establish a strategy to actually implement a strong, effective enterprise architecture practice in your organization.